a16bitsysop/memberjojo/README.md

 `memberjojo` is a Python library for managing [Membermojo](http://membermojo.co.uk/) data from CSV imports.\
-It provides member database interactions, and transaction querying.\
+It provides member database, and completed transaction querying.\
 This is done in a local SQLite database, and does not alter anything on Membermojo.\
 It provides tools to load, and query membership and transaction data efficiently without having to use SQLite directly.\
+If the optional dependency `sqlcipher3` is installed then encrypted SQLite databases can be used, there is a separate function `import_csv_into_encrypted_db` that is used to import CSV files into an encrypted database.
+This is available in both the Member and Transaction classes.\
 When importing CSV files existing entries are skipped, so you can just import the latest download and the local database is updated with new entries.\
-All the transaction data is imported into the database, but currently only a limited amount of member data is imported.
+All the transaction data is imported into the database, but currently only a limited amount of member data is imported unless the `import_csv_into_encrytped_db` is used.

 ---